 As a dog gets older they become less active and have lower energy levels.
 However, it is still important that they remain reasonably active to keep their joints and muscles mobile and to manage their weight.
 Read ” Dog exercise for a senior dog” to learn more.

 Many dogs develop arthritis as they age.
 Exercise for them becomes a balancing act.
 It is important to keep their joints mobile and manage weight, but too much can make them sore.
 Read “How to exercise an arthritic dog” to learn more.

 In conclusion, how much exercise does a Miniature Schnauzer need?

-The Miniature Schnauzer is a relatively high energy and highly intelligent breed.
+The Miniature Schnauzer is relatively high energy and a highly intelligent breed.
 It is crucial to provide adequate physical and mental exercise and activity to release pent-up energy and prevent boredom.
 The cost of not doing so can be an unhappy and frustrated little dog.
-This can lead to behavior issues such as barking, digging, escaping and destructive behavior.
+This can lead to behavior issues such as barking, digging, escaping, and destructive behavior.